Ric-Lavers/carmen-party/README.md

 # Carmen Party

-Carmen party is a fun collision party with all carmens coder friends bouncing off each other.
+Carmen party is a fun collision party with all Carmens coder friends bouncing off each other.

 ## TODO